Pre-Xi China

 Taiwan was occasionally in the news as forever living under the threat of a PRC takeover, given the PRC’s prickly insistence on preserving the “Motherland” and intolerance for “splittists.”
 When Taiwan held its first direct presidential election in 1996, the PRC’s attempt to intimidate the Taiwanese electorate by staging war games in the Taiwan Strait backfired into yet another public relations gaffe.
 The U.S. dispatched two aircraft carrier battle groups to the region.
 By the 2010s the naval intimidation became habitual.
 In electing Democratic Progressive Party candidates Chen Shui-bian as President and Annette Lu as Vice-President of Taiwan in 1996, a Chinese people had freely voted for the peaceful transition of power for the first time in Chinese history.
 Ordinary Taiwanese people had voted, and not for reunification.

-In 1997, Hong Kong reverted to China without losing its democratic system for the next fifty years, much to the relief of an apprehensive world.
-From the vantage point of 2023, we can see how shortsighted that relief was to be.
-After the death of Deng, China stayed the course of “socialism with Chinese characteristics,” rather like capitalism in socialist clothing, under the new PRC leader Jiang Zemin, the former mayor of Shanghai, and as liberal pro-Western a leader as we could hope for.
+In 1997, Hong Kong reverted to China with the assumption that it would be able to keep its democratic system for the next fifty years, much to the relief of an apprehensive world.
+From the vantage point of 2023, we can see how shortsighted that sense of relief was to be.
+After the death of Deng, China stayed the course of “socialism with Chinese characteristics,” rather like capitalism in socialist clothing, under the new PRC leader Jiang Zemin, the former mayor of Shanghai, and as liberal and pro-Western a leader as we could hope for.
 In October 1997, Jiang visited Washington and with president Bill Clinton agreed to establish a regular consultation mechanism for defense.
 Jiang then spoke at Harvard, in halting English, about our common destiny.

 In 1999 Premier Zhu Rongji signed a joint statement with Clinton on China’s accession to the World Trade Organization (WTO), promising reforms to increase transparency and protect intellectual property, and unleashing Chinese industrial might beyond anything the world had ever seen.
 Foreign direct investment exploded.
 Capitalism with Chinese characteristics had taken root.